-In this quick tutorial, we will show the basics of different JVM Garbage Collection (GC) implementations.
-Additionally, we’ll find out how to enable a particular type of Garbage Collection in our applications.
+In this quick tutorial, we'll demonstrate the basics of different JVM Garbage Collection (GC) implementations.
+Then we'll learn how to enable a particular type of Garbage Collection in our applications.

 2. Brief Introduction to Garbage Collection

-From the name, it looks like Garbage Collection deals with finding and deleting the garbage from memory.
-However, in reality, Garbage Collection tracks each and every object available in the JVM heap space and removes unused ones.
+Given the name, it seems like Garbage Collection would deal with finding and deleting the garbage from the memory.
+However, in reality, Garbage Collection tracks each and every object available in the JVM heap space, and removes the unused ones.

-In simple words, GC works in two simple steps known as Mark and Sweep:
+Basically, GC works in two simple steps, known as Mark and Sweep:

-- Mark – it is where the garbage collector identifies which pieces of memory are in use and which are not
+- Mark – this is where the garbage collector identifies which pieces of memory are in use and which aren't.

 - No manual memory allocation/deallocation handling because unused memory space is automatically handled by GC

 - No overhead of handling Dangling Pointer